fadc80/heroes-gauge-e2e/README.md

 * heroes - Tour of Heroes application
 * gauge - Gauge Test Project

-Start running the E2E tests provided by the Gauge test project using the following instructions, then visit our [wiki][4] to learn how it works.
+Start running the E2E tests provided by the Gauge test project using the nstructions below, then visit our [wiki][4] to learn how it works.

 ### Requirements